Haobo-Zhao/Block-Buster/README.md

 # Block Buster
-Old-fashioned bricks-breaker, using html, css and vanilla javascript
+Old fashioned game bricks breaker, using HTML (canvas), CSS and vanilla JavaScript, and allow for persistence when creating customized levels.

 Enjoy!